mathpianop/battleship/whiteboard.md

+3. Design askForShipsPlacement UI

-4. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js
+8. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js

-7. Add shipsDetails getter to Gameboard????

-8. Refactor gameboard from ships to shipsDetails????

 9. Make the computer smart